temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 sudo systemctl enable temporal
 ```

-Use systemctl status temporal to verify that it started successfully.
+Use the `systemctl` command to verify that `temporal` started successfully.
 You should receive similar output to when you first ran the command in a terminal.

 ```bash
 sudo systemctl status temporal